UMass Boston Research Finds Nearly One-Third Live “In the Gap” Between Poverty, Economic Security

 The index estimates the cost to adults age 65 and older for food, housing, healthcare, and transportation in every county in the U.S. Researchers match income data with index results to determine state and national rates of elder economic insecurity.

 On average across the country, 18.2 percent of older adults living alone have income below the Federal Poverty Level.
-Another 32.1 percent live “in the gap,” with income that exceeds the poverty line but falls short of covering their actual cost of living.
+Another 32.1 percent live “in the gap,” with income that exceeds the poverty line but falls short

 “Making ends meet is a daily challenge for